aregsar/aregsarblog/blog/2019/installing-laravel-valet-on-macOS/index.md

 In this post I will detail the installation and running of Laravel Valet on macOS using the PHP Composer package manager.

-Note: Laravel Valet has been ported to Ubuntu Linux.
+> Note: Laravel Valet has been ported to Ubuntu Linux.
 I will provide links for installing Valet on Linux or Windows Subsystem for Linux on Windows 10.

-Laravel Valet is a package that consists of a daemon that runs in the background and serves up Laravel sites through an Nginx proxy server.
-Valet automatically installs Nginx, if it is not already installed, via the Homebrew package manager for macOS.
+Laravel Valet is a package that consists of a daemon process that runs in the background and serves up Laravel sites through an Nginx proxy server.

+When we install Valet, it uses the Homebrew package manager for macOS to automatically install an Nginx web server, if it is not already installed.

+During the installation, Valet also uses Homebrew to install a DNS server called Dnsmasq.

-Valet also installs Dnsmasq via Homebrew.
-Dnsmasq acts a local DNS server intercepting and routing URIs with the `.test` domain to our local Nginx server.
+Dnsmasq acts a local DNS server intercepting and routing URIs with`.test` domain to our local Nginx server.

 The URI's that Valet serves will be of the form `<project-name>.test` where the project name in the URL specifies which Laravel project will be served.

+Valet maps the project names to the directory name of the project to be served, by using the `Valet park` command in the parent directory of the project.

-> Note: we can configure a different domain then `.test`.
+> Note: we can configure a different domain name instead of `.test` for Valet to use.
 You can check out the documentation for Laravel Valet for further info. `https://laravel.com/docs/5.8/valet`.

 https://laravel.com/docs/5.8/valet#installation

-## Uninstalling
+## Uninstalling Valet

-To get a clean install if you have an old installation, you can remove Valet and its dependencies by running the following
+To get a clean install, in case you have an old installation of Valet, you can remove Valet and its dependencies by running the following

 ```bash
 valet uninstall